 I almost fell off my bike when I first saw a guy touring on a StringBike!
 I was overtaking him at the time and looked down to see two weird alien arms moving in a very bizarre way.
 I immediately struck up a conversation with the guy and made him pull over so I could take a closer look.

 The StringBike uses two crank pulleys and Dyneema ropes to drive the rear wheel, offering 19 non-overlapping gears spread over a 350% range.
-You can change the gears with a simple twist forwards or backwards at the grip.
-The main advantage of this design is that it is silent and requires little maintenance in all-weather conditions.
-That said, given all the proprietory parts, I don’t think we’ll see StringDrive on many touring bikes in the future.
+You can change the gears with a simple twist forward or backward at the grip.
+The main advantage of this design is that it is silent and requires little maintenance in all weather conditions.
+That said, given all the proprietary parts, I don’t think we’ll see StringDrive on many touring bikes in the future.

 As someone who has cycled across multiple continents on a tandem bicycle, let me tell you – it’s one of the best ways to explore the world with a partner or friend!
 These days my tandem gets very little use, but perhaps I would still be riding it if I had selected Rod Bikes for my custom tandem build…

 This Pacific NW bike company specialises in convertible tandems from two riders to one… or four-to-one for that matter!
 By very cleverly locating S&S couplers so that you can remove sections of the bike, you can own one bike that adapts for multiple riders in less than 15 minutes!